cgrok/selfbot.py/README.md

 If you want to request features, [create an issue](https://github.com/verixx/selfbot/issues) on this repo.

-This is a `stateless selfbot` (Saves no data) *This means that you can [host it on heroku](https://github.com/verixx/selfbot/wiki/Heroku) 24/7 for free*

 ## Community Cogs

 **This is coming soon, so it's not working at the moment.**

 To submit a cog, submit a [pull request](https://github.com/verixx/selfbot.py/pulls) into the [/cogs/community](https://github.com/verixx/selfbot.py/tree/rewrite/cogs/community) folder.
 To download a cog, add the Cog Name in `data/community_cogs.txt`.
 Invalid cog names will return an error in your console.

 Note: You **do not** have to add default cogs into `data/community_cogs.txt`.

 ## Acknowledgements

-> `Eval`, `google` and `rtfm/rtfd` commands by [Rapptz](https://github.com/Rapptz) from R.Danny
+> `Eval`, `google` and `rtfm/rtfd` commands by [Rapptz](https://github.com/Rapptz) from R.Danny (bot)